Where is it?

 Our team of volunteers are on hand to make sure that everyone can have a fun and great experience, whatever their ability.
-Unfortunately we are unable to provide one to one personal care so if this is needed we do ask that you come along with a friend, buddy or support worker.
+Unfortunately we are unable to provide respite care or personal support.
+If support is needed we do ask that you come along with a friend, buddy or support worker.

 What should I bring?

-You can see a suggested kit list here
+You can see a suggested kit list on our booking page here

 How much is it?